 Her proposal, Biomarkers Illuminating Pain After Stroke (BIPAS), received a $100,000 PARTNER’S Nursing Research Award to conduct a study using EEG testing to measure and identify signals in the brain associated with shoulder pain.
 Dr. Dishman and her team will look for shared patterns among the EEGs of post-stroke patients with shoulder pain.
 Using these patterns from quantitative EEG (qEEG) analysis, their hope is that they will be able to target new treatments for post-stroke patients.

 When asked what success looks like for BIPAS, Dr. Dishman explained, “Being able to see common brain map patterns will allow us to target specific areas of pain perception and target treatments, like neurofeedback or transcranial magnetic stimulation, to increase our patients’ recovery efforts, reduce instances of mental health decline, increase quality of life, and hopefully so much more.”

 BIPAS investigators are looking to start recruiting patients in October/November 2022.
 Patients will need to travel to MD Anderson for the study visit to receive the non-invasive EEG test.
-Criteria for this study includes:

 Dr. Deniz Dishman’s team includes:

 Department of Palliative, Rehabilitation and Integrative Medicine, Division of Cancer Medicine at MD Anderson

 Physical Medicine and Rehab at TIRR Memorial Hermann

 Professor at the UTHealth Houston School of Biomedical Informatics